qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ## MHC class I
 MHC class I molecules are expressed in all nucleated cells and also in platelets—in essence all cells but red blood cells.
 It presents epitopes to killer T cells, also called cytotoxic T lymphocytes (CTLs).
 A CTL expresses CD8 receptors, in addition to T-cell receptors (TCR)s.
 When a CTL's CD8 receptor docks to a MHC class I molecule, if the CTL's TCR fits the epitope within the MHC class I molecule, the CTL triggers the cell to undergo programmed cell death by apoptosis.
 Thus, MHC class I helps mediate cellular immunity, a primary means to address intracellular pathogens, such as viruses and some bacteria, including bacterial L forms, bacterial genus Mycoplasma, and bacterial genus Rickettsia.
 In humans, MHC class I comprises HLA-A, HLA-B, and HLA-C molecules.

+## MinION
+Similar to MinION Mk1C, but come without screen.
+Starter Packs from $1,000 including 1 flow cell andd 1 kit.

+## MinION Mk1C
+Nanopores read the length of DNA or RNA presented to them — from short to ultra-long (longest >4 Mb).
+Up to 50 Gb per MinION Flow Cell / 2.8 Gb per Flongle Flow Cell.
+Theoretical max output when system is run for 72 hours (or 16 hours for Flongle) at 420 bases / second.
+Outputs may vary according to library type, run conditions, etc. Starter Packs from $4,900, including consumables Compatible with Flongle Flow Cells for smaller tests and analyses.
+The starter pack includes six flow cells and 1 library kit.
+It is for filed-use and come with a screen.

 ## Multiple displacement amplification (MDA)
 MDA offers much higher genome coverage than DOP-PCR.
 However, like DOP-PCR, MDA is an exponential amplification process.
 This results in sequence-dependent bias, causing overamplification in certain genomic regions and underamplification in other regions.
 However, such uneven bias of MDA is not reproducible along the genome from cell to cell, causing CNV measurements noisy and normalization ineffective.
 Nevertheless, MDA has been widely applied since its invention. <b> It is PCR-free, and under isothermal conditions, The DNA fragments are 50–100 kb long. </b>